Sinjo/eclipse-run-helper/README.md

 # Eclipse Run Helper

-An Eclipse plug-in which provides superior keyboard launching support?
+An Eclipse plug-in which provides superior keyboard launching support

 ## Superior to what?